Arsene Wenger’s most-used Xl at Arsenal: Henry, Vieira, Bergkamp…

 Arsene Wenger worked with some incredible players during his 22 years at Arsenal – but who did he rely on the most?

-The manage had an amazing eye for talent and won three Premier League titles and seven FA Cups before leaving the club in 2018.
+The Frenchman had an amazing eye for talent and won three Premier League titles and seven FA Cups before leaving the club in 2018.

 We’ve compiled an XI of Wenger’s most-used players at Arsenal, arranged in a 4-4-2 formation.